Brand Names: Anjeso, Mobic, Qmiiz ODT, Vivlodex

 - swelling or rapid weight gain;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--nausea, upper stomach pain, itching, tired feeling, flu-like symptoms, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

-- upset stomach, diarrhea, bloating, gas;
+- diarrhea, constipation, gas;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about meloxicam?